algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 **Cross-platform considerations:**

-- Adapting optimization strategies for different operating systems to guarantee a consistent gaming experience on Windows, macOS, and Linux.
+- Adapting optimization strategies for different operating systems to guarantee a consistent gaming experience on Windows and macOS.
 - Compatibility testing on a variety of hardware setups to identify and resolve platform-specific performance challenges.

 **Potential challenges:**